-With Applications Manager's Kubernetes management system, visualize the performance of your entire container infrastructure at a glance and investigate issues quickly.
+With Applications Manager's Kubernetes performance monitoring system, visualize the performance of your entire container infrastructure at a glance and investigate issues quickly.

 Perceptive Kubernetes monitoring tools like Applications Manager lets administrators adapt various Kubernetes cluster monitoring strategies to account for the new infrastructure layers introduced (when adopting containers and the container orchestration) with a distributed Kubernetes environment.